FKdevelopers254/FKdevelopers254/README.md

   - [Github Repository](https://github.com/FKdevelopers254/QRSHOP)

-## Travel App
+## Smart Travel App
-- Flutter App 2: Welcome to our all-in-one travel app!
+Welcome to our all-in-one travel app!
 With our platform, users can easily plan and book their dream vacations, all while earning rewards and exploring the great outdoors.

 Our app offers a seamless user experience, allowing users to quickly and easily create an account, login, and start browsing our wide selection of hotels, safari tours, and rental cars.
 We also offer a wishlist system, so users can save their favorite destinations and come back to them later.